Oswaldo Cabrera Player Props: Yankees vs. Guardians

 Oswaldo Cabrera At The Plate

-- In four of eight games this season (50.0%), Cabrera has reached base safely via hit, and that includes multiple hits twice.
+- In four of eight games this year (50.0%), Cabrera has reached via hit, and that includes multiple hits twice.

+- In eight games played this year, he has not hit a home run.

-- Cabrera has an RBI in one game this season, and it was more than one in that game.
+- Cabrera has driven in a run in one game this year, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.